 (This article has been updated to include a response from the FDA.)

-Saying that states need “immediate leadership” on CBD in foods, drugs and cosmetics, 12 members of Congress have asked the head of the U.S. Food and Drug Administration (FDA) to release updated guidance by Friday.
+Saying that states need “immediate leadership” on CBD in food, drugs and cosmetics, 12 members of Congress have asked the head of the U.S. Food and Drug Administration (FDA) to release updated guidance by Friday.

 The members of Congress warn that the FDA’s silence has created the “patchwork of state regulations” that make it confusing to CBD manufacturers and retailers.